Middle Eastern Glazed Salmon

 Stovetop Method:

-Air Fryer Method: Preheat air fryer to 180°C. Cook marinated salmon for 7-8 minutes, flipping halfway and brushing with reserved marinade.
+Air Fryer Method: Preheat air fryer to 180°C. Cook marinated salmon for 7-8 minutes, flipping halfway and brushing with reserved marinade and cooking for another 3-4 minutes.
 Check for doneness with a fork.

 6. Can I make this recipe ahead of time?